How to Create an Effective Warehouse Slotting Process

 The Right Information Makes Warehouse Slotting Easier

-If you are planning to build a new warehouse facility or updating your existing facility, you will want to devote at least a little time to your slotting strategy to make sure that it is as efficient as possible.
+If you are planning to build a new warehouse facility or updating your existing facility, you will want to devote some time to your slotting strategy to make sure that it is as efficient as possible.
 Often, this will be done in collaboration with a warehouse design consultant or systems integrator, who can help you identify inefficiencies in your current system.

 Some of the most important data to bring to the conversation includes:

 - Order History, which will help spot trends in inventory such as: